OlivierBourgain/mylib/readme.md

 You can add a new book with its ISBN number (information is scrapped from amazon), and associate tags to books.
 The application also provides basic export, and some statistics.

+The application runs with java 12 (with the --enable-preview flag).

 ## Authentication
 Authentication is done through Oauth2 with Google, so the application needs two variables.